iangitonga/minchatgpt.cpp/README.md

 I finetuned the medium and large GPT-2 models to the Alpaca dataset to respond to questions and follow instructions.
 The goal of this project is to recreate a baby version of ChatGPT by finetuning GPT-2 models to follow instructions and answer questions and also provide a full implementation of the models inference on CPU.
-The code used to finetune is scripts/train.ipynb.
+The code used to finetune is at scripts/train.ipynb.

-**NOTE:** I am still in the process of developing this project and currently, the models are not able to reach anywhere near ChatGPT or even finetuned LLaMa performance.

 ## Install and Run minchatgpt.
 ```